Updated May 2018

 The best thing about gastropubs is that they take tried and true pub fare to the next level.
 If you’ve ever been to Water Street Landing you know what we’re talking about, and since both The Delaware and Water Street Landing are owned by the same people you can be sure that the food is nothing short of WOW-inducing.
 For lunch and dinner The Delaware features new spins on old favorites.
-Their appetizers include Deviled Eggs ($4.25), Pub Style Mussels ($12.50), Smoked Gouda Rarebit ($7.25), Artichoke & Asiago Fritters ($8), and Fried Calamari which comes with a cilantro-lime sauce ($10).
-Their “Broth and Greens” section includes soups such as Tomato ($4.25) and French Onion Soup Gratinee ($5.50) and a variety of salads like their Smoked Wedge ($5.50) and Delaware Salad ($9.50, $13.50 with chicken).
-They also have Grilled Flatbreads, Sandwiches, and Burgers that give interested parties many options to enjoy like their Baked Tomato flatbread ($11), Hand Cut Pastrami Reuben ($9.25), or Pretzelweck burger ($9.75).
-Last but certainly not least their entrees include Chicken Paillard ($15.75), Grilled Cauliflower Steak ($14), and Chicken Rigatoni with fava beans and kale ($15).
+Their appetizers include Deviled Eggs, Tot Poutine, Asparagus Fries, Artichoke & Asiago Fritters, and Fried Calamari which comes with a cilantro-lime sauce.
+Then there’s soups such as Tomato and French Onion Soup Gratinee and a variety of salads like their Smoked Wedge and Delaware Salad.
+They also have Grilled Flatbreads, Sandwiches, and Burgers that give interested parties many options to enjoy like their B.L.A.S.T., Hand Cut Pastrami Reuben, or Pretzelweck burger.
+Something that’s super unique to The Delaware is their extensive grain bowl mix-n-match options WITH OVER *90* POSSIBLE COMBINATIONS, and don’t get us started on the mini beignets for dessert!(!!!)
+Last but certainly not least their entrees include Chicken Paillard, Grilled Smoked Gouda Mac-n-Cheese, and my personal fav – Everything Crusted Salmon.
 We know, it’s a lot to absorb all at once.
 Take your time.

 - Pork & Cheddar Tots ($5) – The Delaware’s “twist on a classic pub favorite”, this was my favorite thing we ordered.
 I’ve had tater-tots before but there was something about these that made them a notch above the rest.
 Was it the pork?
 Was it the cheddar?
 Was it their massive two-bites-required size?
 Only a second visit will decide.